Crispy White Beans—Easy High-Protein Snack Recipe

 • Salt and black pepper

-• Ground cayenne (optional)
+• Ground cayenne (optional, for heat)

 Looking for more easy, healthy snacks?
 Give these reader favorites a try!

-Easy Roasted Buffalo Chickpeas | Healthy No-Bake Peanut Butter Crunch Balls | Fruit Salsa and Cinnamon Chips
+Easy Roasted Buffalo Chickpeas | Healthy No-Bake Peanut Butter Crunch Balls | Dill Hummus Without Tahini | Greek Yogurt Protein Fluff

-How Do I Make Baked Crispy White Beans?
+How to Make Crispy White Beans

 Recipe Tips and Tricks